perlun/perlun.eu.org/_i18n/en/_posts/2025-08-24-why-you-need-automated-tests-and-valgrind.md

 ...the `convert.to_bytes()` only passes a `char16_t *` parameter to the method. **No string length parameter was provided**.
-In other words, my "hunch" seemed to be correct; the UTF-16-to-UTF-8 conversion code seemed to expect a _NUL-terminated string_.
-I checked and [cppreference.com](https://en.cppreference.com/w/cpp/locale/wstring_convert/to_bytes.html) confirmed that the method was indeed expecting a NUL-terminated string.
+In other words, my "hunch" seemed to be correct; the UTF-16-to-UTF-8 conversion code seemed to expect a _`NUL`-terminated string_.
+I checked and [cppreference.com](https://en.cppreference.com/w/cpp/locale/wstring_convert/to_bytes.html) confirmed that the method was indeed expecting a `NUL`-terminated string.

 And that's precisely what it no longer would be getting.
 Because I was now shrinking the UTF-16 string to the exact amount of `uint16_t` elements, the string would no longer contain any "extra", default-initialized (zero) elements at the end => attempting to print it would trigger the undesirable _undefined behaviour_ we were seeing above.
 Sometimes (FreeBSD), printing garbage characters.
 Sometimes (OpenBSD), triggering an error in the C++ standard library.
-And sometimes (and this is perhaps the _worst one of them all_), **working just like I had intended it to work**, printing only the "this is a an ASCII string" content.
+And sometimes (and this is perhaps the _most deceitful one of them all_), **working just like I had intended it to work**, printing only the "this is a an ASCII string" content - despite my coding error!

 Where is this log, you say?
 It's [actually there](https://gitlab.perlang.org/perlang/perlang/-/jobs/3191), but I haven't shown it to you yet.